-Whether you are just getting your small business up and running or looking for more capital to grow and expand, exploring small business grants could be the answer to your financial needs.
+Whether you are just getting your small business up and running or looking for more capital to grow and expand, small business grants could be the answer to your financial needs.

 In this article, we will cover:

-- Federal small business grants
+- How to find federal small business grants

 - Private grants for small businesses